|Home > About ESRI >|

 The ESRI is an independent research institute founded in 1960.
 Over the past fifty years it has established its position as an important source of independent academic research on economic and social change, which informs public policymaking and civil society in Ireland.

 We cover a wide range of research areas and these are outlined in our current research strategy.
-Annually we report on our work in the form of the Institute Annual Review of Research which can be downloaded here.
+Annually we report on our work in the form of the Institute's Review of Research which can be downloaded here.
 Our latest Review covers 2012.
 Meanwhile current information on our Research Programme Areas can be accessed directly on the website.

 We are currently developing a new research strategy for the period 2014-2018.
 This strategy will be based on a review of existing activities, including our evolving relationship with the higher education sector and in particular our strategic alliance with Trinity College Dublin in the social sciences, and developments and reforms within the Irish public sector.
+The new strategy will be published early in 2014.

 Current ESRI Research

 A major new project, which started in mid-October, will produce two studies for the European Competitiveness Report 2014.
 It is funded by DG Enterprise and Industry.
 The studies are on Access to External Financing and Firm Growth, and Drivers of SMEs Internationalisation: Implications for Firm Growth and Competitiveness.
+These studies are due to be published in the first half of 2014.

 The Institute has also agreed a new two-year programme of research, funded by the Health and Safety Authority, which will seek to create, improve and enhance knowledge on occupational health and safety in order to provide evidence for policy on Health, Safety and Well-being at Work.
 The Institute is continuing research on how to fund SMEs as economic recovery takes hold, and on the impact of credit constraints on household behaviour.